seagatemarc/ansible/README.md

 # ansible
 We have begun our Ansible journey and beleive some of the code is mature enough to share for consumption by others.
-By contributing code for the solution to a broader community we hope to pay forward assitance maturing the code.
+By contributing the solution for a broader community we hope to pay forward assitance maturing the code.

 It is a significant pivot from traditional deployments using commercial vendor tools and siloed custom scripts not availble nor compatible globally.
 Keep in mind we are still crawling but first steps are on their way.
 This is an attempt at that.
 Hoping to get some candid feedback but please no trolls!